impredicative/bitlyshortener/README.md

 ## Usage
 To obtain an access token:
 * Sign up for a new Bitly account.
-Note for the record that Bitly blocks the use of most commonly available disposable email addresses.
-An email address such as `YourGmailUsername+RandomID@gmail.com` should work, however.
+An email address such as `YourGmailUsername+RandomSuffix@gmail.com` should work.
 * Verify the email address by clicking the link in the confirmation email.
 * Log in to the Bitly account.
 * In the account profile, navigate to Generic Access Token.
 * Enter password and click Generate Token.
-* Repeat the process to obtain five or more tokens per your requirements.
-Recall that an IP rate limit nevertheless applies.

 To install the package, using Python 3.7+, run: